Don’t miss this ultimate guide to the best things to do in Noosa in Queensland, Australia!

 Best Mid-Range Hotel in Noosa – Noosa International Resort

-Just minutes from Noosa Main Beach and the vibrant buzz of Hastings street you’ll find the Noosa International Resort.
+Located in the heart of Noosa Heads, just minutes from Noosa Main Beach and the vibrant buzz of Hastings street you’ll find the Noosa International Resort.

 This property boasts not only hotel rooms but resort apartment-style accommodations perfect for those looking for a little more space or even a big group travelling together.